If you are taking a cruise from the US, you may be wondering why all itineraries include a port stop in a foreign port.

 Carnival Cruise Line warn their passengers of the following:

 There are a couple of reasons why a passenger may leave a cruise early.
 They may have some form of family emergency or be injured and need to be disembarked from the cruise.

 In rare circumstances, a passenger may be asked to leave a cruise, for example, if they were behaving badly or were a threat to themselves or other passengers or crew.

-In reality if the reason for breaking the act was unintentional, such as bad weather preventing docking or a medical emergency it may be possible to avoid the fees although this is not guaranteed.
+In reality, if the reason for breaking the act was unintentional – such as bad weather preventing docking or a medical emergency – it may be possible to avoid the fines, although this is not guaranteed.